rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization;
 {{< /highlight >}}

 Let's break it down.
 First, have a look at the render method.
-It renders either the passed component (e.g. AccountPage) or nothing.
-That's just a fallback in case there is no authenticated user in the context.
-It increases the protection of the component by rendering nothing.
+It renders either the passed component (e.g. HomePage, AccountPage) or nothing.
+That's just a fallback in case there is no authenticated user in React's context object.
+It increases the protection of the component by rendering simply nothing.
 However, the real logic happens in the `componentDidMount()` lifecycle method.
 Same as the `withAuthentication()` higher order component, it uses the firebase listener to trigger a callback function in case the authenticated user object changes.
 Every time the `authUser` changes, it checks the passed `authCondition()` function with the `authUser`.
 If the authorization fails, the higher order component redirects to the sign in page.
 If it doesn't fail, the higher order component does nothing.
-In general, the higher order component has access to the history object of the router by using the `withRouter()` higher order component.
+In order to be able to redirect, the higher order component has access to the history object of the Router by using the in-house `withRouter()` higher order component form the React Router library.

 In the next step, you can use the higher order component to protect your routes (e.g. /home and /account) with authorization rules.
 For the sake of keeping it simple, the following two components are only protected with a general authotirzation rule that checks if the `authUser` object is not null.

-First, wrap the HomePage component in the higher order component and define the authorization condition.
+First, wrap the HomePage component in the higher order component and define the authorization condition for it.
+As mentioned, it checks if the user object is not null.

 In *src/components/Home.js* file: